 The steps are:

-- Complete the NL VOG form for 1st the Hague (we'll send you a copy of this by email).
+- Complete the NL VOG form for 1st the Hague (we'll provide you with a pre-populated version of this).

 - Make an appointment to visit your Gemeente.

 - Attend the appointment with the form completed and some ID.